-The Policy Research Division of Foreign Affairs and International Trade Canada is pleased to announce the 2013-2014 Cadieux-Léger Fellowship.
+The Policy Research Division of Foreign Affairs, Trade and Development Canada is pleased to announce the 2014-2015 Cadieux-Léger Fellowship.

-The Cadieux-Léger Fellow is integrated in the Policy Research Division at DFAIT as a full-fledged analyst.
+The Cadieux-Léger Fellow is integrated in the Policy Research Division at DFATD as a full-fledged analyst.

-While at DFAIT, the Fellow is expected to advance Canadian foreign policy and the Policy Staff's research agenda, which includes the following themes:
+While at DFATD, the Fellow is expected to advance Canadian foreign policy and the Policy Staff's research agenda, which includes the following themes:

-Since the Policy Research agenda will enter a new cycle in 2013, we welcome proposals in areas beyond these four themes which have clear relevance to Canadian foreign policy priorities, such as global governance or innovation in the practice of diplomacy.
+We welcome proposals in areas beyond these themes which have clear relevance to Canadian foreign policy priorities, such as global governance or innovation in the practice of diplomacy.
 The relevance and quality of the research proposal is an important factor in the selection process.